 For those with peanut allergies, almond butter can be an easy substitute for peanut butter.
 Look for brands that use little or no salt.
 I like to make my own almond butter out of our organic almonds using Ashley’s homemade almond butter recipe.
 It’s fun and simple and I think produces the best tasting almond butter I’ve ever had.

-From quinoa meatballs to quinoa stuffed peppers to “Peter’s Magic Quinoa” (a 2009 Customer Recipe Winner), our archive of healthy recipes includes several quinoa-focused recipes for good reason.
+From quinoa meatballs to quinoa stuffed peppers, our archive of healthy recipes includes several quinoa-focused recipes for good reason.
 Organic quinoa ($5.49) is a natural whole-grain source of the key minerals iron, magnesium, potassium and calcium, and it features the best amino acid profile of all grain.
+Learn more about Quinoa's health benefits.

 6. Wild Caught Salmon